JohnM-Oduor/A-Spam-Filter/README.md

 # A-Spam-Filter
 A web app that detects spam messages using regular expressions.
 Users input a message, and the app checks it against common spam patterns, flagging potential spam.
 Built with HTML, CSS, and JavaScript.
+This is a hyperlink to this project: https://spamdetectapp.netlify.app/
 ## Features

 - **Interactive User Interface:** Input a message and check its spam status.